 Eat a nutritious breakfast within one hour of waking.

-Depending on your schedule, aim to eat dinner at least 2-3 hours before bed.
+Aim to eat dinner at least 3 to 4 hours before bed.

 Snacks can be enjoyed between meals but keep them low sugar and low carb so as not to spoil your appetite for your main meals.